openstack/octavia/doc/source/contributor/guides/remote-debugger.rst

 Invoke the debug configuration (*Run -> Debug... -> (config name)*).
 PyCharm will begin listening on the specified host and port.

-Export *PYDEV_DEBUG_HOST* and *PYDEV_DEBUG_PORT* (host and port of the system running the IDE, respectively), and start the Octavia service you want to debug.
+Export *DEBUGGER_TYPE*, *DEBUGGER_HOST* and *DEBUGGER_PORT* (host and port of
+the system running the IDE, respectively), and start the Octavia service you want to debug.
 It is recommended to run only one uWSGI process/controller worker.
 For example, to debug the Octavia Worker service:

 ::

+    $ export DEBUGGER_TYPE=pydev
-    $ export PYDEV_DEBUG_HOST=192.168.121.1
+    $ export DEBUGGER_HOST=192.168.121.1
-    $ export PYDEV_DEBUG_PORT=5678
+    $ export DEBUGGER_PORT=5678
     $ /usr/bin/octavia-worker --config-file /etc/octavia/octavia.conf

-Another example is the Octavia API service:
+Another example is debugging the Octavia API service with the ptvsd debugger:

 ::

+    $ export DEBUGGER_TYPE=ptvsd
-    $ export PYDEV_DEBUG_HOST=192.168.121.1
+    $ export DEBUGGER_HOST=192.168.121.1
-    $ export PYDEV_DEBUG_PORT=5678
+    $ export DEBUGGER_PORT=5678
     $ /usr/bin/uwsgi --ini /etc/octavia/octavia-uwsgi.ini -p 1

 The service will connect to your IDE, at which point remote debugging is